-- Wilson Sonsini Goodrich & Rosati, a prominent legal services provider for technology, life sciences, and growth enterprises worldwide, named Curt Blake as senior of counsel in the firm’s Seattle office.
+Wilson Sonsini Goodrich & Rosati, a global legal services provider for technology, life sciences and growth enterprises, named Curt Blake as senior of counsel in the firm’s Seattle office.
 Concurrently, the firm is launching a NewSpace industry group that will leverage Blake’s extensive experience as the co-founder and former CEO of Spaceflight, an integrated launch services provider and orbital transfer vehicle provider for small satellites.
 Over his tenure at Spaceflight, Blake played a key role in establishing a network of launch providers, including SpaceX, Rocket Lab, Roscosmos, Orbital, JAXA, Arianespace, and NSIL, in addition to fostering relationships with significant commercial, civilian, and defense-related clients.

 Certuity, an independent multi-family office specializing in comprehensive wealth management, legacy planning, and family office services, appointed Mariia Eroshin as its managing director for family office, foundations, and endowments.
 With over 20 years of experience working with ultra-high-net-worth families, foundations, endowments, and family offices, Eroshin brings a wealth of expertise to her new role, having held various leadership positions in family offices, including serving as senior vice president and private wealth advisor at UBS Financial Services and as director and private banker at Citi Private Bank, where she led an ultra-high-net-worth team.